-The “elevator pitch” of your social media profile, a powerful, pithy Summary can position you as a strong candidate and compel employers to take a second look at you.
+The “elevator pitch” of your social media profile, a powerful, pithy About can position you as a strong candidate and compel employers to take a second look at you.

-So how do you craft a knockout message of brand value for your LinkedIn Summary?
+So how do you craft a knockout message of brand value for your LinkedIn About section?

 First, you’ll need to master the concept of writing for an online audience and take the principles of SEO into consideration, then wrap your content into an attractive package.

-To rework your LinkedIn Profile Summary into a power-packed description that elicits attention from recruiters, start fresh with these 5 steps:
+To rework your LinkedIn Profile About into a power-packed description that elicits attention from recruiters, start fresh with these 5 steps:

 1 – Skip the long, winding paragraphs.

-Blocks of text (4 lines or longer) are hard to skim in a LinkedIn Summary.
+Blocks of text (4 lines or longer) are hard to skim in a LinkedIn About section.
 Remember, you are writing for the web, NOT a piece of paper.

 Instead of plopping your too-long resume summary or bio into LinkedIn, break up those large paragraphs.
 Short, easy-to-digest sentences reel in all types of readers, especially those with short attention spans.

 In addition, shortening your descriptions of career success stories will also force you to write tight, keyword-rich content, which is perfect for online reading.